 Shortly after daybreak, the Vista docked with a clear view of Table Mountain and Cape Point.
-No where else would you have this view except Cape Town, South Africa.
+Nowhere else would you have this view except Cape Town, South Africa.
 Nicknamed the Mother City, Cape Town is South Africa’s oldest city.
 It is also the legislative capital and second largest city after Johannesburg.
 It is known for its busy, beautiful harbor.

-approaching Table Mountain (L) and Cape Point (R) coming into dock - Table Mountain
+| approaching Table Mountain (L) and Cape Point (R) |

 It is also the last stop on this segment of our voyage.
 That means a lot of “swapping” goes on with passengers and a certain number of crew members disembarking, while new passengers and crew members embark for the next segment.
 It always feels a bit like organized chaos for all the crew members as they do all that is necessary to get everyone off the ship and busily prepare the ship for its oncoming guests.